New Jersey Women's Platform Tennis League

 - Lower teams that refuse to send up players may be penalized.

 - Clubs that have more than 2 defaults per season on any teams other than their lowest teams may be assessed a penalty point by the board for the following season.

-- A penalty point will be applied to any match defaulted without prior approval of the Series Leader or Series Rep, except in the case of game day injury, illness, or no-show.
-Under those circumstances the captain must text, email or call the series leader to notify her of the default before the matches are played.
+- A penalty point will be applied to any match defaulted without prior approval of the Series Leader or Series Rep, except in the case of game day injury or illness.
+Under those game day circumstances the captain must text, email or call the series leader to notify her of the default as soon as possible.

 - Defaults are taken from the bottom to the top (i.e., Court 4 first, then Court 3,) except in the case of a no-show when play has begun on the other courts.
 It is then taken on the affected court.